aurbano/aurbano.eu/_posts/wp/2009-06-13-event-tracking-google-analytics.md

   - event
   - google
   - tracking
 ---
-#

 Hello everyone,
-As most people do, I’m sure you use [Google Analytics ][1]for the stat metrics for some of your sites, so you’ll love this new feature:
+As most people do, I\'m sure you use [Google Analytics ][1]for the stat metrics for some of your sites, so you\'ll love this new feature:

  [1]: http://www.google.com/analytics/

-If you use AJAX in your site, or if you want to track outbound links, or downloads… etc then this is really useful for you.
+If you use AJAX in your site, or if you want to track outbound links, or downloads... etc then this is really useful for you.

 ## What is event tracking?

-In simple terms, it logs events that happen on your site, for example rate a post (If you have post rating), download a file… or you do some sort of JavaScript processing that you want to measure.
+In simple terms, it logs events that happen on your site, for example rate a post (If you have post rating), download a file... or you do some sort of JavaScript processing that you want to measure.

 So finally, we can keep track of AJAX interactions with the server, we can log also normal POST requests that do some php processing, like posting a comment, or editing some data in our database.